janaSunrise/janaSunrise/README.md

 > "Ever tried, Ever failed.
 No matter.
 Try Again, Fail again.
 Fail better."

-> Always remember!
-Life is all about ups and downs, wins and losses. **Never be disappointed and Keep moving forward!**
+> Always remember that, Life is all about ups and downs, wins and losses. **Never be disappointed and Keep moving forward!**

 **Catch me in your terminal and know me more by using the command!** ⤵️